Looking for essential oils for hiccups? You have found the right page.

 How to Use Essential Oils for Hiccups?

 One of the best ways of using these essential oils is to inhale them.
-Dilute two drops of your favorite essential oil with carrier oil and rub it in your palms.
+Dilute two drops of your favorite essential oil with carrier oil and rub it on your palms.

 The Bottom Line!